mmb-irb/cgenarate-materials/README.md

 - GLIMPS/Rebuild_nmer.py: To rebuild a simulated Coarse-Grained DNA.
 The input and output files have to be edited in the first few lines of the python script.

+- fdhelix/fdhelix.c: Contains a simplified version of the original code by David A. Case. fdhelix/MitochondriafromLine.py is a script to convert linear DNA into circular DNA with a specified supercoiling.